verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/README.md

 For username, type in the name of your existing non-privileged user e.g. newuser (don't worry, this will not overwrite any of your user's existing files)

 Password: choose "set to" and type in a password for your user to use with Webmin.
-This should be different to the user's regular password.
+If this is for a long-term website, this password should be different to the user's regular password, because it can otherwise get confusing when you change passwords.
+For a quick tryout it's OK to keep both passwords the same.

 Then scroll down a bit to "Available Webmin Modules" and pick what your user should have access to.
 I recommend clicking Select All toget everything.
 At the very least, you'll definitely want File Manager, Terminal, upload and download.
 But I recommend everything.
 If you change your mind later you can always edit this later on.